Disrupting the Toll-Free Industry With 50% Savings & Reliability Takes LCR Technology and a Human Touch

 You said earlier that disrupting toll-free calling took more than just great technology, it takes a human touch, right?

 That’s right.
 We’ve been talking a lot about customer experience which is paramount to our business and our existence.
-Our technology is backed by an amazing live support team.
+Our technology is backed by an amazing live support team, 100% based here in the United States.
 They make the integration, porting, configuration, anything that you need an absolute breeze, and if you ever run into any technical difficulties they’ll help you quickly identify and resolve them.
+So you know if you’re ready to improve your toll-free performance, your customer experience, your contact center performance.

 Mike, let’s say one of my carriers is having an outage.
 Does your engine automatically remove them from my routing, or do I have to do this on my own?